Mapfile configuration¶

 Warning

-The geometry columns of layers involved in query
+The geometry columns of layers involved in query should have the same name.

-By default the filters
+By default the filters assumes the name is geom.

-In contrast to WMS GetFeatureInfo, WFS GetFeature supports point query
+In contrast to WMS GetFeatureInfo, WFS GetFeature supports point query as

-.
+well as box query.
 However, it is to be noted that WFS GetFeature may

 return features that are not visible at the current resolution of the map.

-values defined in the layer’s classes (CLASS
+values defined in the layer’s classes (CLASS) have no effect.

 WMS GetFeatureInfo¶

-To support WMS GetFeatureInfo, a LAYER
+To support WMS GetFeatureInfo, a LAYER should define a template:

 TEMPLATE fooOnlyForWMSGetFeatureInfo